prodromospapa/raisd-ai_web/README.md

 This repository contains two related but distinct parts:

 - Training & simulation (data preparation)
-   - scripts that run population-genetic simulations, compute expected site-frequency spectra (SFS) for many stdpopsim demographic models, fetch gene annotations, and train RAiSD-AI models from simulated sweep/neutral examples.
+   - scripts that run population-genetic simulations, compute expected site-frequency spectra (SFS) for many demographic models, fetch gene annotations, and train RAiSD-AI models from simulated sweep/neutral examples.

 - Website & scanning (user-facing analysis)
    - a Flask-based web application that accepts user VCF/BCF uploads, matches the uploaded data to the best precomputed demographic model using projected SFS and JSD, runs RAiSD scans with the selected model, and presents interactive plots and metadata.